In the Midnight Hour

 Jazz fans or not, he encourages audiences attending The Midnight Hour show to bring nothing but an open mind.

 “Curiosity is all that’s needed,” he says.
-“With that curiosity is a willingness to go with the flow.” ν
+“With that curiosity is a willingness to go with the flow.”

 The Midnight Hour performs 9 pm Saturday, Nov.
 17, at WOW Hall; $18 advance, $20 door, all-ages.